 - Mars has two moons, Phobos and Deimos.

-- Scientists believe there was liquid water on Mars in the past, and they are still searching for signs of ancient life.
+- Scientists believe there was liquid water on Mars in the past, and they are still looking for signs of past life.

 Jupiter